 What is intuition?

-In part 1 of this series on intuition, I mentioned the two modules of thinking that everyone subconsciously uses to process information.
-Nobel prize winner Daniel Kahneman describes them as System 1 (intuition) and System 2 (reasoning).
+In part 1 of this series on intuition, I mentioned the two modules of thinking everyone subconsciously uses to process information.
+Nobel prize winner Daniel Kahneman described them as System 1 (intuition) and System 2 (reasoning).
 The first is automatic, subconscious and fast.
 The second is deliberate, conscious and slow.

-But while your conscious mind is busy, the librarian sometimes notices something unusual.
-Let’s say you're happily driving around in the dark lost in thinking about the day’s could-have-should-have-would-haves.
-Your mind might be rehashing the day’s regrets, but in the meantime, your subconscious has picked up that the car in front of you swerved ever so slightly to the left.
-'Mismatch!' screams the librarian, who’ll then quickly tap your amygdala (or reptile brain).
+But sometimes, the librarian notices something unusual.
+For example, you're happily driving around in the dark.
+You're lost in thought about the earful Janine from Accounts gave you earlier today for not sending your expenses over in time.
+Meanwhile, your subconscious has noticed that the car in front of you swerved ever so slightly to the left.
+'Mismatch!' screams the librarian, who will quickly tap your amygdala (aka the reptile brain).
 Responsible for regulating emotions, the amygdala will then trigger a physical signal to alert the conscious mind that something's off.
 If that signal's strong enough, it'll cause you to slow down.

 When intuition misfires

 But there's another reason why a gut feeling can be widely off the mark.
-As Eric Bonabeau explains, when our brain tries to categorize a new experience, it’ll often end up filtering out the very things that made that experience novel by fitting it around existing patterns that are already stored in our memory.
-In other words, it’ll often end up recycling reactions and solutions that have worked in the past.
+As Eric Bonabeau explains, when our brain tries to categorise a new experience, it often filters out the things that made this experience novel.
+It does so by fitting it around existing patterns already stored in our memory.
+That means we're inclined to constantly rehash the same reactions and solutions that have worked in the past.
 Or, as he puts it:

-“Intuition is a means not of assessing complexity, but of ignoring it.”
+'Intuition is a means not of assessing complexity, but of ignoring it.'

-Illusions leading to delusion
+Illusion leads to delusion